 Japan does not really have a “street-food” culture as other Asian countries like Thailand, but Gyoza or Steamed Dumplings are the sort of food that you will find sold at street stalls around Japan and at train stations.
 It is originally Chinese but has become very popular all over Japan.

-The dumplings have different kind of filling, like pork, beef, chicken, vegetables and beans.
+The dumplings have a different kind of filling, like pork, beef, chicken, vegetables, and beans.